Loading…

 Student Assistance Program (SAP) Counselor/Licensed Marriage and Family Therapist, Riverside Unified School District

 Andrea Salazar is a Licensed Marriage and Family Therapist.
-She has been a SAP Counselor for 10 school years in the secondary setting.
-Andrea started at a Middle School and is now a Lead SAP Counselor at a Wellness Center at a high school.
-She also serves as part of the leadership...
+She has been a SAP Counselor for 10 school years in the secondary setting in Riverside Unified School District.
+Andrea started at a Middle School and is now a Lead SAP Counselor at Arlington High School's Wellness Center...
 Read More →

 MP